parrotao/Admin-Password-Management/README.md

 kv is for password store (you can check version for all history change)
 <img width="592" alt="image" src="https://github.com/parrotao/Vault_Windows_Admins_Password_Change/assets/37337484/47155f6e-d565-49ef-8485-a546c578b920">

+## 3. OS supporting

+Windows 10/11/Server --> SourceCode.vbs

+  it supports all the local admin account which in admins group.

+Linux Script --> linux_vault (the function reset_root_password shall be modifief in linux_vault )

+  it only support root account.

 # Security considering